TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

       Note this is only the default editor's file storage.
-This directory is handled via the :ref:`FAL API <fal>` internally, there may be further storage locations configured outside of :file:`fileadmin/`, even pointing to different servers or using 3rd party digital asset management systems.
+This directory is handled via the :ref:`FAL API <fal>` internally, there may be further storage locations configured outside of :file:`fileadmin/`, even pointing to different servers or using third party digital asset management systems.

       .. note::